semgrep/semgrep-docs/docs/managing-findings.md

 ## Semgrep CI

 [Semgrep CI](/semgrep-ci/overview/), designed to continuously scan commits and builds, improves on Semgrep findings to track the lifetime of an individual finding.
+When configured to perform a diff scan, it will only show new findings relative to some specified baseline commit.

-In the code, Semgrep CI finding is defined by a 4-tuple:
+In the code, a Semgrep CI finding is defined by a 4-tuple:

 ```
 (rule ID, file path, syntactic context, index)